Caprese Pizza

 Notes

-Pizza dough: We like to make pizza dough from scratch using the same day pizza dough recipe from Ken Forkish’s Flour Water Salt Yeast cookbook.
+Pizza dough: We like to make pizza dough from scratch using recipes from Marc Vetri’s Mastering Pizza cookbook and Ken Forkish’s Flour Water Salt Yeast cookbook.
 But you can also use store bought!

 Pizza pan: If you don’t own a round pizza pan, we can recommend this 14″ round pizza pan from Wilton.
 It’s budget-friendly and crisps up the pizza nicely without sticking.